-Aside from those who absolutely need to buy/refinance, and those with no other place to turn, are you sure you want to apply for a mortgage if your credit score is shot?
+Aside from those who absolutely need to buy a home/refinance their mortgage, and those with no other place to turn, are you sure you want to apply for a mortgage if your credit score is in bad shape?

-Even if you do get approved, your mortgage rate will be much higher as a result, and you’ll likely need to come in with a large down payment to offset the risk you present to lenders.
+Even if you do manage to get approved, your mortgage rate will probably be much higher as a result, and you’ll likely need to come in with a large down payment to offset the credit risk you present to lenders.

-You may be better off having someone else with excellent credit take out the loan instead, such as a spouse or parent.
+You may be better off having someone else with good or excellent credit take out the loan instead, such as a spouse or parent.

-Things like income, assets, and employment history can also make or break you, regardless of whether you have perfect credit.
+Things like income, assets, and employment history can also make or break you, regardless of whether you have perfect credit or not.